jxnblk/mdx-go/docs/src/configuration.md

 MDX Go contains almost no default styling, making it ideal for use with components that include their own styling.
 To add themes or custom styling, wrap your app with a [Root component](configuration/#root-component).

-To use optional, built-in styles, see the [StyleProvider](/StyleProvider) component.

 ## webpack